callumgare/big-shot/README.md

 ### Things It Does
 - Supports image and video
 - Has the same zoom behaviour as PhotoSwipe (minus panning)
-- minimal and elegant UI
+- Minimal and elegant UI

 ### Things It Does Not Do (Yet?)
-- Mobile swipe input for swapping between slides
+- Mobile swipe input for swapping between slides (**this means it effectively does not work on mobile yet**)
 - Panning zoomed media
 - Timer for automatic slide progression
 - Captions/displaying other metadata
 - Events for slide changes
 - HTML slides
 - Rotation
+- Next/previous slide buttons

 Unless you’re happy with how Big Shot functions at the moment I would recommend one of the other PhotoSwipe Vue implementations such as:
 - [vue-picture-swipe](https://www.npmjs.com/package/vue-picture-swipe) (whose readme also includes a good summary of other PhotoSwipe implementations for Vue).